bitrix24/b24restdocs/api-reference/crm/deals/recurring-deals/crm-deal-recurring-fields.md

 - **SINGLE_BEFORE_START_DATE_VALUE** - offset value before the start date, if not set - no offset [MODE is single]

-- **OFFSET_BEGINDATE_TYPE** - type of offset for calculating the "deal start date," calculated from the moment a new deal is created from the template:
+- **OFFSET_BEGINDATE_TYPE** - type of offset for calculating the "deal start date" field, calculation is made from the moment of creating a new deal from the template:
     - day - day
     - week - week
     - month - month
     - year - year

-- **OFFSET_BEGINDATE_VALUE** - offset value for calculating the "deal start date," calculated from the moment a new deal is created from the template
+- **OFFSET_BEGINDATE_VALUE** - offset value for calculating the "deal start date" field, calculation is made from the moment of creating a new deal from the template

-- **OFFSET_CLOSEDATE_TYPE** - value of the offset for calculating the "deal completion date," calculated from the moment a new deal is created from the template:
+- **OFFSET_CLOSEDATE_TYPE** - offset value for calculating the "deal completion date" field, calculation is made from the moment of creating a new deal from the template:
     - day - day
     - week - week
     - month - month
     - year - year

-- **OFFSET_CLOSEDATE_VALUE** - value of the offset for calculating the "deal completion date," calculated from the moment a new deal is created from the template ||
+- **OFFSET_CLOSEDATE_VALUE** - offset value for calculating the "deal completion date" field, calculation is made from the moment of creating a new deal from the template ||
 |#

-{% note tip "Related Methods and Topics" %}
+{% note tip "Related methods and topics" %}

 [{#T}](./crm-deal-recurring-add.md)